MyPortugalHoliday.com

 Portugal is a fantastic destination to visit during December.

-At the beginning of December, there are very few tourists in Portugal, so this is the perfect time of year to find a bargain flight and book a heavily discounted luxury hotel.
-This is also a wonderful season in which to discover authentic Portugal and explore the many wonderous sights of the country without the tourist crowds.
+These first two weeks of December offer the perfect opportunity to find bargain flights and book heavily discounted luxury hotels.
+It's also a wonderful time to discover authentic Portugal and explore the country's many wondrous sights without the peak season crowds.

 The pretty town of Obidos will be completely free of tourists in December